 Thus, each succeeding generation has a moral debt of knowing the history of its own nation.
-The debt can be repaid by commemorating of the nation's martyrdom.
+In particular, the debt might be repaid by commemorating of the nation's martyrdom.

-In the hall of the Polish section in the museum of the concentration camp in Ravensbrück there is a sculpture made by a former prisoner of the camp Zofia Pociłowska-Kann and are two black plaques hanging on the wall with printed names of Polish women, among them names of some on whom medical experiments were done, all of them political prisoners who were shot in this camp.
+In the hall of the Polish section in the museum of the Ravensbrück concentration camp, there is a sculpture made by a former prisoner of the camp Zofia Pociłowską-Kann and are two black plaques hanging on the wall with printed names of Polish women; among them names of some on whom medical experiments were done, all of them political prisoners who were shot in this camp.
 To the right of this list appear thirty-two photographs of the victims.
 Then there is a large inscription in German that reads: IF THE ECHO OF THEIR VOICES GET SILENT WE WILL PARISH.

-Jarosław Gajewski Toronto, maj 2011
+Jarek Gajewski Toronto, May 2011